billderose-zz/bid/README.md

-A simple game-theoretic approach to bidding for bitcoin.
+A simple game-theoretic approach to bidding for bitcoin; see bid.pdf.